 What are Dermal Fillers for Acne Scars?

-Dermal Filler is a hyaluronic filler injection which is the best used for rolling and atrophic scars.
-They have very minimal downtime and advantage of a prompt improvement.
+Dermal Filler is a hyaluronic filler injection that is the best used for rolling and atrophic scars.
+They have very minimal downtime and the advantage of a prompt improvement.
 Dermal Fillers treatment’s frequency is twice yearly.

 How Does Dermal Filler Work for Acne Scars?